Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Empirical example

 It is worth deliberating on the meaning of these \textit{<zz>} structures.
 These suggest that the Ego\,\text{--}\,Alter dyad is surrounded by non-ties or neutral ties to an inordinate number of other countries.
 It is as if Ego and Alter are in separate or separated worlds.
 Thus, a \textit{<p.zz>} pattern would suggest that Ego and Alter tend to form a bridge between these relatively disconnected parties.
 A positive balance correlation for \textit{<p.zz>} would indicate that an alliance is more likely if they are from these distant parts; a negative correlation would indicate that Ego and Alter are less likely to form an alliance if they are from these separated parts.
-What we see from the \textit{<p.zz>} plot is that the balance correlations are generally if only slightly negative, suggesting alliances are discouraged across these chasms.
+What we see from the \textit{<p.zz>} plot is that the balance correlations are generally if only slightly negative, suggesting alliances are discouraged across these chasms, but occur more frequently than expected under the null-model.

 A \textit{<z.zz>} triple tells a slightly different story.
 In this case, a positive correlation would indicate that Ego\,\text{--}\,Alter pairs across such gulfs are relatively more likely to stay neutral with each other.
 This would suggest that there are relatively disconnected clusters in the community, and that inside these clusters are where much of the action (both positive and negative) are happening.
-Indeed, the \textit{<z.zz>} balance correlations, again outside the LOA period, are positive, if not exceptionally strong.
+Indeed, the \textit{<z.zz>} balance correlations, again outside the LOA period, are positive, if not exceptionally strong, but occur less frequently than expected.
+This supports the idea of a push towards global integration.

-What is interesting in this family of plots, however, is that for the \textit{<p.zz>} and \textit{<z.zz>} balance correlations outside the LOA years, we find corelations that are significant (not contained in the null region) yet closer to zero than the null region itself.
+What is interesting in this family of plots, however, is that for the \textit{<p.zz>} and \textit{<z.zz>} balance correlations outside the LOA years, we find correlations that are significant (not contained in the null region) yet closer to zero than the null region itself.
 This pattern is particularly striking in the post LOA years, during and following WWII.
-The \textit{<p.zz>} correlations are predominantly negative and yet they are significantly \textit{greater} than we would expect by chance under the null.
+The \textit{<p.zz>} correlations are predominantly negative and yet they are significantly \textit{greater} than we would expect by chance under the null, while the opposite holds for the \textit{<z.zz>} correlations.